Sophrinix/Crank-Start/README.md

 ![Cover photo](/cover-shot.png)

 CrankStart features all of the key functionality of KickStarter, but was built to fund small grassroots projects and community organizing initiatives.
-The UI and single-page architecture were built with React.js and Ruby on Rails.
+The current seed data features a host of colorful ducks, which will gradually be replaced as actual organizations sign on. but  The UI and single-page architecture were built with React.js and Ruby on Rails.
 Data is stored in a PostGres database and AWS hosts site images.
 [Take a look at the live version!][heroku]

 [heroku]: http://www.crankstart.co/#/